 Sakti Leadership and Board of Directors

 The leadership team at Sakti has over 100 years of collective startup, big company, manufacturing, equipment, finance and R&D experience.
 Our investment team is committed to development of clean, scalable technologies and brings global experience to our efforts.
-Together, we aim to bring better batteries to into global production.
+Together, we aim to bring better batteries into global production.

 Ann Marie Sastry brings over 25 years’ leadership and technical experience to her role at Sakti3, building a management team with >100y of experience in finance, manufacturing and technology.
 She personally trained the core technical team.
 Sastry has co-authored over 70 awarded and filed patents, over 100 scientific publications, and delivered over 100 invited lectures at research, government and private institutions globally.